t0rke/Synopsis/README.md

 8. Returning the desired length of text

 ## Model
-THe model I chose to use for this project was google's news headline model due ito its size and similarity in the material that I wanted to analyze.
+The model I chose to use for this project was google's news headline model due ito its size and similarity in the material that I wanted to analyze.

 ## Functionality
 1. Part one -> Python
-2. Parth two -> C++
+2. Part two -> C++

 ## Statistics